Can You Sue A Company That Has Ceased Trading?

 When you’re injured due to the negligence of a company, you should have grounds to claim compensation.
 If the company is no longer in business, you may be wondering how to sue a company that has ceased trading.
 This section includes some advice on what you can do to potentially claim against a company that has ceased trading.

-• Find the employers’ liability insurers: The insurers of the company need to be identified.
-When the company was still in business, it should have had insurers at the time of your injury, as is required by law for businesses.
+• Find the employers’ liability insurers: The insurance company needs to be identified.
+When the company was still in business, it should have had an insurance policy at the time of your injury, as is required by law for businesses.
 You could still potentially claim through their insurance, even if they have ceased trading.

 • Prove you were an employee: Gather proof to show that you worked there at the time of your accident.
 Employers owe employees a duty of care to take reasonable steps to keep them safe.